Class-Imbalanced Graph Learning without Class Rebalancing: Handling Class Imbalance from a Topological Perspective

 \subsection{Virtual Topology Augmentation}

-Having the derived node risk and similarities scores, now we discuss how to utilize them to perform topological augmentation.
-The general idea is to connect high-risk nodes to their candidate classes so as to integrate information from nodes that share similar patterns (mitigate AMP), even if they are not closely adjacent to each other in the graph topology (mitigate DMP), thus achieving less-biased IGL.
+Finally, we discuss how to mitigate AMP and DMP via topology augmentation using our node risk scores and the posterior likelihoods.
+The general idea is to augment the local topology of high-risk nodes so as to integrate information from nodes that share similar patterns (mitigate AMP), even if they are not closely adjacent to each other in the graph topology (mitigate DMP), thus achieving less-biased CIGL.
+A straightforward way is to connect high-risk nodes to nodes from high-likelihood classes in the original graph.
+However, this can be problematic in practice as a massive number of possible edges could be generated, greatly disturbing the original topology structure.

-\textbf{Why virtual super-nodes and edges?} A natural way to connect a high-risk node and its candidate classes is to add edges between it and nodes from candidate classes in the original graph.
-However, this can be problematic in practice as a massive number of possible edges could be generated and greatly disturb the original topology structure.
-To achieve augmentation without disrupting the graph topology, we aim to create virtual ``short-cuts'' that pass aggregated candidate class information to high-risk nodes.
-This is achieved by injecting a few virtual super-nodes (one for each class) and connecting them to high-risk nodes according to the risk and similarity scores.
-By doing so, we create implicit shortcuts between the target high-risk node and nodes that exhibit similar patterns, even if they are not closely adjacent in the original graph, thus mitigating both AMP and DMP.

-\textbf{Virtual topology generation.} Equipped with the above analysis, we build one virtual prototype super-node for each class by feature mean aggregation to represent its general pattern in the feature space.
-For class $c_j$, we build its virtual super-node $v^*_j:(\bx^*_j, y^*_j)$ with pseudo-label $y^*_j = c_j$, and we compute its features $\bx^*_j$ by averaging all nodes that are predicted to be from class $c_j$: